What Third-Party Delivery Actually Costs You (The Math Nobody Quotes)

 2. Payment processing.
 Some platforms bundle this into the commission.
 Others bill it separately.
 Usually 2.9-3.5% of order total.
 On Uber Eats it is bundled.
 On DoorDash older contracts it was separate; on newer Marketplace contracts it bundles into the tier (DoorDash Merchant Terms).
 Read your specific contract.

 3. Marketing tier opt-in.
 The “Plus” or “Premier” tiers buy you better placement in the app feed and access to DashPass / Uber One members.
-The fee is structured as an additional commission point (5-10%).
-The conversion lift is real (typically 20-40% more orders) but the math is per-order: you pay 5-10% more on every order to get 20-40% more orders.
+The fee gets bolted on as an additional commission point (5-10%).
+The conversion lift is real, usually 20-40% more orders, but the math is per-order: you pay 5-10% more on every order to get 20-40% more orders.
 Whether that pencils depends on your unit margin.

 4. In-app promotion.
 Restaurant-funded promos (“20% off your first order,” “$5 off orders over $20,” BOGO items) come out of your pocket, not the platform’s.
-The platform funds occasional sitewide promos.
+The platform funds the occasional sitewide promo.
 Your specific promo, almost never.
 Promotion spend can easily add another 5-10% on top of commission and processing.

 5. Order-error refund rate.
 When a customer reports a missing item or a cold burger, the platform refunds them and bills you.
-Industry average is 4-6% of orders flag an issue, with average refund value around 25-40% of the ticket (Restaurant Business Online).
+Industry average runs 4-6% of orders flagging an issue, with average refund value around 25-40% of the ticket (Restaurant Business Online).
 Net effect on your gross: roughly 1-2% off the top.

 6. Account-level fees.
 Setup fees, tablet rental, photography fees if you didn’t bring your own.
 Spread across a year, usually 0.5-1% of revenue.